Awaiting Trump's coal comeback, miners reject retraining

 In Pennsylvania, Corsa Coal opened a mine in Somerset in June which will create about 70 jobs – one of the first mines to open here in years.
 And Consol Energy recently expanded its Bailey mine complex in Greene County.

 But Consol also announced in January that it plans to sell its coal holdings to focus on natural gas.
-And it has commissioned a recruitment agency, GMS Mines and Repair, to find contract labourers for its coal expansion who will be paid about $13 (£9.8) an hour - half the hourly wage of a starting unionized coal worker.
-The programme Sylvester signed up for was set up by GMS.
+And it has commissioned a recruitment agency, GMS Mines and Repair, to find contract laborers for its coal expansion who will be paid about $13 an hour - half the hourly wage of a starting unionized coal worker.
+The program Sylvester signed up for was set up by GMS.

 The new hiring in Pennsylvania is related mainly to an uptick in foreign demand for metallurgical coal, used in producing steel, rather than domestic demand for thermal coal from power plants, the industry’s main business.
 Some market analysts describe the foreign demand as a temporary blip driven by production problems in the coal hub of Australia.